schuckers/Hockey_Internship_2026/README.md

 There are two areas of interest for these internships: 1) prospect evaluation and 2) transactions.
 These are described below.
 As part of the application students will submit a one-page description of the work they would like to do in one of these two areas.
 That description should include the motivation for the analysis as well as the methods to be used.
 We value originality and creativity in these proposals, so the example below of previous work should not be considered limiting.

 ### Prospect Evaluation
 For projects in this area, student will work with written public scouting reports, such as the EliteProspects Draft Guide, along with some basic biographical and statistical information about draft-eligible prospects.
-Work in this area should be anchored on predicting who will play in the NHL or where a player will be drafted.  [<https://webpages.charlotte.edu/mschuck1/sports/EliteProspects2025DraftGuide(Excerpt).pdf>].
+Work in this area should be anchored on predicting who will play in the NHL or where a player will be drafted.
+Here is an example of what the public scouting report data would look like:[<https://webpages.charlotte.edu/mschuck1/sports/EliteProspects2025DraftGuide(Excerpt).pdf>].
 Here are two examples of previous work in this area: [<https://www.statsportsconsulting.com/wp-content/uploads/Text_Mining_of_Scouting_Reports_for_Improving_NHL_Draft_Analytics.pdf>] and [<https://hluo27.github.io/assets/files/NHL_Draft_Scouting_Reports.pdf>].

 ### Transactions
 For transactions, students will be provided a list of all NHL transactions (trades, contract signings, waiver wire pickups, etc), along with contractual data, and basic biographical and statistical information.
 Students will use these data, similar to [<https://www.nhltradetracker.com/home>], and generate new insights.
 Here is an example of work that could be done with part of these data: [<https://soundofhockey.com/2022/06/06/examining-the-value-of-nhl-draft-picks/>].